sedol1339/files/abstracts.md

 Bond-Taylor, S., Leach, A., Long, Y., & Willcocks, C. G. (2021).
 Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models. arXiv, 2103.04922.
 Retrieved from https://arxiv.org/abs/2103.04922v4

+    - A survey paper
+    - Deep generative models reserch has fragmented into various approaches we review
+    - They make trade-offs including run-time, diversity, and architectural restrictions

 Brock, A., De, S., Smith, S. L., & Simonyan, K. (2021).
 High-Performance Large-Scale Image Recognition Without Normalization. arXiv, 2102.06171.
 Retrieved from https://arxiv.org/abs/2102.06171v1

     - Problem: BatchNorm has many undesirable properties (is computationally expensive, perform poorly when the batch size is too small, introduces a train-test discrepancy, is often the cause of subtle implementation errors, cannot be used for some tasks due to interaction between training examples - we discuss it in Appendix B)